BrahR/images-frontend/_docs/rules.md

 ---
-title: rules
+title: Rules
-description: Sogga images rules
+description: Sogga Images rules
 ---

 ### Rules

-Sogga images has the following rules
+Sogga Images has the following rules:

 -   Uploading rules
-    -   No form of porn is allowed
+    -   No form of pornography is allowed.
-    -   Dont spam uploads
+    -   Spamming uploads is not allowed.
-    -   Uploading malware is not allowed
+    -   Uploading malware is not allowed.